codacy/codacy-usage-report/README.md

 ## Requirements

-To run codacy-usage-report it is required to have GoLang installed.
+To run codacy-usage-report you must have either [Go](https://golang.org/dl/) or [Docker](https://www.docker.com/) installed.

-## Install

-You can install the codacy-usage-report using go get command:

-    go get -u github.com/codacy/codacy-usage-report

-## Usage

-To run the codacy usage report, simply run the following command:

-    codacy-usage-report

-_Note: Make sure you have Go bin folder in your PATH_

-## Configuration file
+## Configuration

-The configuration file should be placed on the same folder as the executable and should be named `codacy-usage-report.yml`.
-Example:
+Create a configuration file `codacy-usage-report.yml` with the following syntax:

 ```yaml
 accountDB: